statnet/tergmLite/README.md

 temporal exponential random graph models (TERGMs), implemented in the tergm package within the Statnet suite of R software.
 Networks are represented within an edgelist format only, with nodal attributes stored separately.
-Also includes efficient functions for the deletion and addition of nodes within that nework representation.
+Also includes efficient functions for the deletion and addition of nodes within that network representation.

 The statistical framework of temporal exponential random graph models (TERGMs) provides a rigorous, flexible approach to estimating generative models for